Darwin, Northern Territory: Telecommunications

 Darwin once had Australia's only international connection to the outside world in the form of an overseas telegraph cable, connecting Darwin to Java.
 The southern section of the cable connected Darwin with Adelaide and was known as the overland telegraph line.
 In 2022, the Northern Territory Government announced that an international undersea cable system would land into Darwin, directly connecting it to Indonesia, Singapore, the United States and Timor Leste.
 The new cable system, representing an investment of $700 million, is expected to create a new digital economy as it is coupled with recent announcements on Data Centre Investment into Darwin.
 The plans for Darwin for Data Centres and International cables are outlined in the Northern Territory's Digital Strategy the Terabit Territory.

 The Northern Territory Government announced in 2024 the Unite Cable System was awarded Major Project Status providing the project with major support.
 Unite will connect the Northern Territory to the southern states of Australia delivering a new hyperscale optical fibre network connecting many of the NT's locations and under pinning the Terabit Territory Digital Strategy.

-On 14 August 2024, NextDC announced their new Darwin Data Centre was open and ready for business.
+In August 2024, NextDC announced their new Darwin Data Centre was open and ready for business.
 The company also announced it had partnered with Vocus ending its long standing market position of being a carrier independent data centre provider.